-NOTE: If your new carrier uses a CDMA network (such as Verizon or Sprint) you won't always receive a SIM since the identifying information is stored on the phone itself.
+NOTE: If your new carrier uses a CDMA network you won't always receive a SIM since the identifying information is stored on the phone itself.
 However, activation is still a similar process.
 Simply call customer service to get started.

 If you're switching to a prepaid provider, you also must ensure that there is credit on the account before you can use your new service.

 Once you're up and running, be sure to check in with your old provider to tie up any loose ends, such as early termination fees or device financing agreements.

 If your switch involved upgrading phones or purchasing a new one, be sure to restore your backup and head to the nearest secure Wi-Fi connection to update your apps and get things back to how you like them.

 You've made the switch and are on your way to saving more money on your cell phone service!